Triangulated categories of mixed motives: Motivic complexes

+The following theorem is a generalization of a well-known computation of Voevodsky for smooth schemes over a perfect field.
+The second case is a corollary of the two preceding propositions. \begin{thm} Let $S$ be a scheme and $n \in \ZZ$ an integer.
+The following computation holds: \begin{enumerate} \item

-\begin{proof} The second case is a direct corollary of the previous proposition and the remark which follows it.
-For the first case, according to proposition \ref{prop:rep_et_ftr}, the sheaf $\lrepNP_S$ is Nisnevich local and $\AA^1$-local as a complex of sheaves.
+\item if $S$ is regular, \end{enumerate} \end{thm} \begin{proof} For the first case, according to Proposition \ref{prop:rep_et_ftr}, the sheaf $\lrepNP_S$ is Nisnevich local and $\AA^1$-local as a complex of sheaves.
 It is obviously acyclic for the Nisnevich topology.
-Thus, we conclude using again \ref{prop:rep_et_ftr} in the case $n=0$. \end{proof}
+Thus, we conclude using again \ref{prop:rep_et_ftr} in the case $n=0$.